Introducing Bow East

 • Increased perimeter screening with tree-planting, walls and fencing

-• Installation of storage bays and controls to help maintain air quality
+• Installation of covered storage bays and controls to help maintain air quality

 • Land released from freight use for redevelopment through ‘masterplan’ process